 - Preheat oven to 350 degrees Fahrenheit.

-- In a large casserole dish, add canned tomatoes with juices, water, tomato paste, uncooked rice, spinach, spices & sugar.
+- In a large casserole dish, add canned tomatoes with juices, chicken broth, tomato paste, uncooked rice, spinach, spices & sugar.
 Mix well.

 - Season 3-4 boneless skinless chicken breasts and place on top of the tomato rice mixture; lightly press the chicken into the mixture.